cannonkeys/ck-docs/docs/balance/build_guide.md

 1. Using the 1.5mm hex key, loosen the set screw in the knob
     ![](../images/balance/19_loosen_knob.jpg)

-1. Align the set screw of the knob with the flat face of the encoder
+1. Align the set screw of the knob with the flat face of the encoder.
+Put the knob over the encoder maintaining this alignment.
     ![](../images/balance/20_align_knob.jpg)

 1. Re-tighten the set screw